AlejandroPerezB2B/Granada/README.md

 The `synchronise_triad_markers` function synchronises the event markers and duration of three continuous EEGLAB recordings belonging to the same participant triad.
 It:

 - loads the three `.set` datasets and checks that they have the same sampling rate;
-- extracts the experimental markers while excluding specified event types such as `boundary`;
+- extracts the experimental markers while excluding specified event types such as `boundary`, `100008`, `249` (the last two we don't know what they are);
 - aligns the three marker sequences and identifies markers missing from individual recordings;
 - reconstructs a complete marker sequence shared by all three recordings;
 - calculates a common marker timeline using the median relative latency across the recordings in which each marker was originally present;